-Watch our new video about one incredible farm cooperative in Central New Mexico, which provides food, trains farmers, and incubates businesses, talk to us about the financing challenges faced by farmers and small businesses.
+Watch our video about one incredible farm cooperative in Central New Mexico, which provides food, trains farmers, and incubates businesses, talk to us about the financing challenges faced by farmers and small businesses.
 A Public Bank in New Mexico could be a vital resource to invest in local food production, job creation, and a stronger local economy.

 Endorse a Public Bank for New Mexico